These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting exam recording in states where permitted

-Why: Exam recordings provide an accurate record if the DBQ contains errors or omits reported symptoms.
+Exam recordings provide an accurate record if the DBQ contains errors or omits reported symptoms.
 Without a recording, disputing an inadequate exam is significantly harder.

-Do this instead: Check your state's laws on recording.
+Instead: Check your state's laws on recording.
 In most states, you may record a C&P exam with prior notification.
 Notify the examiner at the start of the exam that you intend to record for your personal records.

 Impact: All rating levels - protects accuracy of exam documentation